A Totally-Not-Boring Guide to Life Insurance | Wealthsimple

 The first rule of life insurance: Stop pretending the problem will go away if you ignore it.
 The second rule is that it's actually not that hard, as long as you avoid the most common pitfalls.

 You could make the argument that buying life insurance is the pentathlon of adulting.
 In service of being responsible and planning for the future, you fill out forms, estimate your living (and dying) expenses, and navigate phone calls with financial professionals to discuss things that are probably boring to financial professionals.
 There’s even a medical exam portion of the event.
-Until, finally, the marquee moment: You write your first large-ish cheque to a faceless insurance corporation — a practice of yearly cheque-writing that, if you're lucky, will last decades — knowing full well that you may never, ever see that money again during your life here on Earth.
+Until, finally, the marquee moment: You write your first large-ish check to a faceless insurance corporation — a practice of yearly check writing that, if you're lucky, will last decades — knowing full well that you may never, ever see that money again during your life here on earth.

-If the life-insurance industry practised honesty in advertising, its motto would be: It’s boring!
+If the life insurance industry practiced honesty in advertising, its motto would be: It’s boring!
 It’s moderately expensive!
 It’s morbid!

 So, you may ask, why do it?
 Wouldn’t that money be better off in a low-fee portfolio built with beautiful software, by intelligent humans, using Nobel Prize–winning financial theory?
 Or spent on that trip to Machu Picchu because we’re all supposed to be living in the moment anyway?
 Well, the short answer is: You do it because, after you die, you don’t really want the people you love living under a bridge, huddled around a barrel fire, cursing your name.
 And because it makes financial sense.